wearefine/fae/docs/features/multi_language.md

 # Multiple Language Support

 Fae support a language nav that makes managing content in multiple languages easy.
 The language nav will display all available languages.
-Clicking a specific language will only display fields specific to that language.
+Clicking English will only display the English fields.
+Clicking a different language will display the English and chosen language fields specific to that language.

 * [Configure](#configure)
 * [Database Column Naming](#database-column-naming)